seangenabe/chastifol/README.md

 * `commands` - `string[]` - an array of commands to run, with space-separated arguments
 * `opts` - `Object`
-  * `out` - `Writable|Function|Array` - Standard output stream selector, see below
+  * `out` - `Writable|Function|Array` - Optional.
+Output stream selector for standard output stream, see below.
+Default: `undefined`.
-  * `err` - `Writable|Function|Array` - Standard error stream selector, see below
+  * `err` - `Writable|Function|Array` - Optional.
+Output stream selector for standard error stream, see below.
+Default: `undefined`.
+  * `color` - `bool|bool[]` - Optional.
+When set, buffers the output by line, and color-codes each by process.
+A value can be specified for each process by passing an array.
+Defaults to false.
 * `next` - `Function(Error, Number[])` - Called when all child processes terminate

 **Returns**

-`ChildProcess[]` - An array of child processes corresponding to each command
+`ChildProcess[]` - An array of `ChildProcess` instances corresponding to each command

 **Stream selectors**

+Either or both the standard output stream or the standard error stream of each child process can be redirected to a stream you specify.
+The stream can be specified as follows:

+* Pass `null` or `undefined` to not assign an output stream.
-Pass a `Writable` stream to enable colored line-by-line buffered output.
+* Pass a `Writable` stream to assign as the output stream.

-Pass a `function(commandIndex, commandText)` and it will be called with:
+* Pass a `function(commandIndex, commandText)` and it will be called with:
   * `commandIndex` - The index of the command you passed.
   * `commandText` - The text of the command you passed.
   The function should return a `Writable` stream.
 The child process stream will be directly piped into that stream.

-Pass an `Array` and it will be indexed by the command index.
+* Pass an `Array` and it will be indexed by the command index.
-The indexed element should either be a `Writable` or a `Function` and will follow the above rules.
+  Each indexed element should either be a `Writable` or a `Function` and will follow the above rules.

-If an array is not passed, the `Writable` or the `Function` will be applied to all corresponding streams.
+If an array is not passed, all corresponding streams will be redirected to the specified `Writable` or `Function`.

 ## Install